-1. The seriousness of the hazard to the public arising from the defendant'

-2. The profitability of the misconduct to the defendant,

-3. The duration of the misconduct and any concealment of it;

-4. The degree of the defendant's awareness of the hazard and of its exce

-In a cagire of the detendant savareness of the mazer and of its excessiveness.
-The attitude and conduct of the defendant upon discovery of the misconduct or hazard; In the case of a defendant which is a corporation or other entity, the number and level of The financial condition of the defendant.
+- 1. The seriousness of the hazard to the public arising from the defendant's misconduct; - 2.
+The profitability of the misconduct to the defendant; - 3.
+The duration of the misconduct and any concealment of it; - 4.
+The degree of the defendant's awareness of the hazard and of its excessiveness; - 5.
+The attitude and conduct of the defendant upon discovery of the misconduct or hazard; - 6.
+In the case of a defendant which is a corporation or other entity, the number and level of employees involved in causing or concealing the misconduct; and - 7.
+The financial condition of the defendant.

-An insurer has recklessly disregarded its duty to deal fairly and act in good faith with its insured; the jury, in a separate proceeding conducted after the jury has made such finding and awarded actual damages, may award punitive damages in an amount not to exceed the greater of:
+- B. Category I. Where the jury finds by clear and convincing evidence that: - 1.
+The defendant has been guilty of reckless disregard for the rights of others; or - 2.
+An insurer has recklessly disregarded its duty to deal fairly and act in good faith with its insured; the jury, in a separate proceeding conducted after the jury has made such finding and awarded actual damages, may award punitive damages in an amount not to exceed the greater of: - a.
+One Hundred Thousand Dollars (\$100,000.00), or - b. the amount of the actual damages awarded.